 "I'm sorry.
 I just can't think what good can come of this."
 "I'm having trouble with my head," said Violet placing her fingers on the crown of her hat.

-"See a doctor, why don't you?"

-Violet walked past her, drawn like a magnet to a small side table.
-"Is that her?"
+"See a doctor, why don't you?" because the state of the Violet walked past her, drawn like a magnet to a small side table.
+"Is that her?" of cool interdent and " bies of motiv

 Alice didn't have to look to know what she was staring at.
-"Yes."